Ponyu-dev/Unity-Sherpa-ONNX/Docs/asr-runtime-usage.md

 1. At build time, a manifest of all SherpaOnnx files is generated
 2. On first launch, files are extracted from APK to `persistentDataPath`
 3. Subsequent launches skip extraction (version marker check)

+Each file is streamed straight to disk via `UnityWebRequest` + `DownloadHandlerFile` — no `byte[]` is ever materialized in managed heap and no synchronous `File.WriteAllBytes` runs on the main thread.
+This keeps the UI responsive even when extracting hundred-megabyte models, and avoids heap spikes that could OOM on low-memory devices.
+Partial files are removed automatically on cancellation (via `DownloadHandlerFile.removeFileOnAbort`) and on HTTP errors.

 **You must use `InitializeAsync()` on Android.** The synchronous `Initialize()` cannot extract files from the APK.